STAT545-UBC-hw-2018-19/hw01-rning-wu/README.md

 ![photo](ray.jpeg)

-Here are some quotes about science that I really like:
+Here are some funny/humourous quotes:
-> Shall I refuse my dinner because I do not fully understand the process of digestion?
+> Shall I refuse my dinner because I do not fully understand the process of digestion? :think:

-to do:
+> There are lies, damned lies, and then there are statistics :wink:
+> Never trust a computer that you can't throw out the window :joy:

+### To Do:
 - [x] finish this assignment
 - [ ] complete my degree
 - [ ] go to graduate school